mari-lynne/RSV_GWAS/README.md

 - SNP nexus was used to annotate SNPs of interest
 - https://www.snp-nexus.org/index.html

+# QC thresholds

+- QC raw data according to axiom guidance
+- QC 1 in PLINK --geno 0.1 --mind 0.1 --hwe 0.000001, then geno 0.5
+- QC in R for AT/CG, autosome SNPs, and mismatch
+- QC frequency in Perl and align to ref genome
+- QC TopMed for R2 > 0.7
+- QC again for --geno 0.1 --mind 0.1; --geno 0.05 --mind 0.05 --maf 0.01 minor allele freq
+- QC for IBD and sex mismatch, and visual inspection of PCA

 # Git instructions

 - To work on scripts please start a new Rstudio Project > version control > exisiting Repo https://github.com/mari-lynne/RSV_GWAS